WalshKieran/katana-rnaseq-start/README.md

 > **Note**
 > The default resource allocations for nf-core are extremely generous and these instructions typically create hundreds of jobs.
 > This may impact your Katana priority.

+> **Note**
+> If you wish to run a different nf-core pipeline, you can edit run.pbs.
+For non nf-core pipelines, parameters like igenomes_base and outdir likely need to be removed.

 > **Warning**
 > Anything stored in the temporary directory /srv/scratch/genomicwf may be cleared after 3 days.
 Nextflow can generate over 300GB of ./work files, this directory gives you the option to fix parameters and resume.
 If your lab has access to more storage, feel free to use that instead.